Latin American art: Muralism

+Generación de la Ruptura

-Generación de la RupturaGeneración de la Ruptura, or "Rupture Generation," (sometimes simply known as "Ruptura") is the name given to an art movement in Mexico in the 1960s in which younger artists broke away from the established national style of Muralismo.
+Generación de la Ruptura, or "Rupture Generation," (sometimes simply known as "Ruptura") is the name given to an art movement in Mexico in the 1960s in which younger artists broke away from the established national style of Muralismo.
 Born out of the desire of younger artists for greater freedom of style in art, this movement is marked by expressionistic and figurative styles.
 Mexican artist José Luis Cuevas is credited with initiating the Ruptura.
 In 1958, Cuevas published a paper called La Cortina del Nopal ("The Cactus Curtain"), which condemned Mexican muralism as overly political, calling it "cheap journalism and harangue" rather than art.
 Representative artists include José Luis Cuevas, Alberto Gironella, and Rafael Coronel.

+Nueva Presencia

-Nueva PresenciaNueva Presencia ("new presence") was an artist group founded by artists Arnold Belkin and Francisco Icaza in the early 1960s.
+Nueva Presencia ("new presence") was an artist group founded by artists Arnold Belkin and Francisco Icaza in the early 1960s.
 In response to WWII atrocities such as the Holocaust and the atomic bomb, the artists of Nueva Presencia shared an anti-aesthetic rejection of contemporary trends in art and believed that the artist had a social responsibility.
 Their beliefs were outlined in the Nueva Presencia manifesto, which was published in the first issue of the poster review of the same name.
 "No one, especially the artist, has the right to be indifferent to the social order."
 Members of the group included Francisco Corzas (b.
 1936), Emilio Ortiz (b.
 1936), Leonel Góngora (b.1933), Artemio Sepúlveda (b.
 1936), and José Muñoz, and photographer Ignacio "Nacho" López.

 Surrealism

 The French poet and founder of Surrealism, André Breton, after visiting Mexico in 1938, proclaimed it to be "the surrealist country par excellence."
 Surrealism, an artistic movement originating in post-World War I Europe, strongly impacted the art of Latin America.
 This is where the Mestizo culture, the legacy of European conquer over indigenous peoples, embodies contradiction, a central value of Surrealism.

 The widely known Mexican painter Frida Kahlo painted self-portraits and depictions of traditional Mexican culture in a style that combines Realism, Symbolism and Surrealism.
 Although, Kahlo did not commend this label, once saying, "They thought I was a Surrealist, but I wasn't.
 I never painted dreams.
 I painted my own reality."
 Kahlo's work commands the highest selling price of all Latin American paintings, and the second-highest for any female artist.
 Other female Mexican Surrealists include Leonora Carrington (a British woman who relocated to Mexico) and Remedios Varo (a Spanish exile).
-Mexican artist Alberto Gironella, Chilean artists Roberto Matta, Mario Carreño Morales, and Nemesio Antúnez, Cuban artist Wifredo Lam, and Argentinean artist Roberto Aizenberg have also been classified as Surrealists.
+Mexican artist Alberto Gironella, Chilean artists Roberto Matta, Mario Carreño Morales, and Nemesio Antúnez, Cuban artist Wifredo Lam, and Argentine artist Roberto Aizenberg have also been classified as Surrealists.